Cheap Vs. Expensive Web Hosting Explained for Newbies

 • Backups: Poor backups or no backups.

-• Backup can’t be relied on: Poor access to backups when needed and often failed.
+• Backup can’t be relied on: Poor access to backups when needed.
+They often failed.

 • Performance: Great uptime and fast load times